-As of June 28, 2013, the valuation of acquired assets, identifiable intangible assets, uncertain tax liabilities and certain accrued liabilities remains preliminary.
-The Company is in the process of finalizing its valuation, which it will complete in the third quarter of fiscal 2013.
-Based on new information gathered about facts and circumstances that existed as of the NET Acquisition Date related to the valuation of certain acquired assets and assumed liabilities, the Company updated its preliminary valuations of assets acquired and liabilities assumed as of June 28, 2013.
-The Company recorded retrospective adjustments as of December 31, 2012 which resulted in a net decrease to goodwill of \$0.3 million, a net decrease to other current assets of \$0.2 million and a net decrease to current liabilities of \$0.5 million in the table below.
-The adjustments have been retrospectively applied to the December 31, 2012 balance sheet; however, these adjustments had no impact on the statement of operations or the statement of cash flows.
+As of August 24, 2013, the valuation of acquired assets, identifiable intangible assets, uncertain tax liabilities and certain accrued liabilities had been finalized.
+Based on new information gathered about facts and circumstances that existed as of the NET Acquisition Date related to the valuation of certain acquired assets and assumed liabilities, the Company finalized its valuations of assets acquired and liabilities assumed.
+The Company recorded retrospective adjustments as of December 31, 2012, which resulted in a net decrease to goodwill of \$1.4 million, a net increase to other current assets of \$0.9 million and a net decrease to current liabilities of \$0.5 million as set forth in the table below.
+The adjustments have been retrospectively applied to the December 31, 2012 balance sheet; however, these adjustments had no impact on either the condensed consolidated statements of operations or the condensed consolidated statements of cash flows.

-During the three months ended June 28, 2013, the Company made an election under Section 338(g) of the Internal Revenue Code to have the NET transaction treated as an asset acquisition (i.e., a taxable transaction) with the goodwill being deductible for tax purposes over 15 years.
+During the second quarter of fiscal 2013, the Company made an election under Section 338(g) of the Internal Revenue Code to have the NET transaction treated as an asset acquisition (i.e., a taxable transaction) with the goodwill being deductible for tax purposes over 15 years.

-A summary of the preliminary allocation of the purchase consideration for NET is as follows (in thousands):
+A summary of the allocation of the purchase consideration for NET is as follows (in thousands):

 Fair value of consideration transferred:

 Cash, net of cash acquired \$ 35,508

 Fair value of equity awards assumed 892

 Fair value of total consideration \$ 36,400

 Fair value of assets acquired and liabilities assumed:

 Marketable securities \$ 5,359

 Deferred income taxes 681

-Other current assets 12,269
+Other current assets 13,388

 Property and equipment 4,694

 Noncurrent investments 10,167

 Intangible assets 16,810

-Goodwill 28,436
+Goodwill 27,317

 Other noncurrent assets 1,843

 Current liabilities (9,350)

 Debt (34,208)

 Other long-term liabilities (301)

 \$ 36,400